arj03/ssb-browser-demo/README.md

 that serves as a trusted onboard mechanism and as such should only be used between friends.

 The code is really rough especially the UI code.
+The backend is not a full ssb implementation, it only implements the features needed for this demo.

 This is a playground (for me!) so please treat it as such :-) I'm not interested in a fully working client.

 Things that work:
  - viewing posts and threads
  - posting and replying to messages
  - private messages including private blobs
- - ooo
+ - ooo messages

 Tested in Chrome which provides a file api.